syncfusion-content/asp.netmvc-docs/aspnetmvc/TreeGrid/Appearance-and-Styling.md

 You can customize the look and feel of the TreeGrid control by applying themes.

-You are provided the following twelve different themes in TreeGrid control.
+You are provided the following twelve different themes in the TreeGrid control.

 1. Flat Azure